 MICHAEL LEVITIN is a journalist and co-founding editor of The Occupied Wall Street Journal.
-He started as a reporter covering the Cochabamba Water War in 2000 for the La Paz English-language newspaper Bolivian Times.
-He later earned his master’s degree from the Columbia Graduate School of Journalism and worked as a foreign correspondent in Barcelona and Berlin covering politics, culture, and climate change.
-His writing has appeared in The Atlantic, The Guardian, Newsweek, Time, and the Los Angeles Times, among other publications.
+He started as a reporter covering the Cochabamba Water War in 2000 for the English language newspaper Bolivian Times.
+He earned his master’s degree from the Columbia Graduate School of Journalism and later worked as a freelance correspondent in Barcelona and Berlin covering politics, culture and climate change.
+His writing has appeared in The Atlantic, The Guardian, Financial Times, Newsweek, Time and the Los Angeles Times, among other publications.
 His debut novel, Disposable Man, was published in 2019.
-He teaches journalism at a college in the San Francisco East Bay, where he lives with his partner and daughter.
+He teaches journalism at Diablo Valley College in the San Francisco Bay Area, where he lives with his partner and daughter.

 He is the author of: Generation Occupy: Reawakening American Democracy